 Nitzer Ebb – Murderous [Power Of Voice Communications, 1986]

-Actually, there’s two ways to EBM that actually exist very peaceful next to each other.
+Actually, there are two ways to EBM that actually exist very peacefully next to each other.
 As I’ve already presented Front 242, taking up influences of experimental, some might say Industrial, outfits from the UK and Kraftwerk, Nitzer Ebb‘s approach is way more violent and primitive, way less playful.
-Directly referencing to German influences like DAF and Die Krupps, as well as to Killing Joke‘s early Hardcore Punk records, Synthesizers were seen as a practical way to create the same energetic outbursts without learning how to play instruments.
+Directly referencing German influences like DAF and Die Krupps, as well as Killing Joke‘s early Hardcore Punk records, Synthesizers were seen as a practical way to create the same energetic outbursts without learning how to play instruments.
 That the results are absolutely great is not a matter of debate.
-To date, Nitzer Ebb and Front 242, as well as DAF and Die Krupps, two acts I would not necessarily call EBM (see above), are primary influences, and every band somehow references to these four acts.
+To date, Nitzer Ebb and Front 242, as well as DAF and Die Krupps, two acts I would not necessarily call EBM (see above), are primary influences, and every band somehow references these four acts.

 The Invincible Spirit – Provoke You [Techno Drome International, 1987]

 You can’t spell EBM without Germany, but I still have to figure out how phrase this out properly.
-Either way, the formative phase set the tone how to EBM, and The Invincible Spirit‘s debut album Current News is EBMing hard.
+Either way, the formative phase set the tone for how to EBM, and The Invincible Spirit‘s debut album Current News is EBMing hard.
 Dropping off club hits like Push!, Make A Device or Provoke You (with a gross grammatical error that, somehow, established cult status), it’s still awesome and should not be missing in any EBM collection.
 The Invincible Spirit, by the way, just ended their recording hiatus with a new album called Anyway, which is worth one or two listens as well.

 Skinny Puppy – Testure [Nettwerk, 1988]

-As EBM slowly moved over to the US and Canada and influenced some electronic musicians to body a bit harder than they did before, acts like Ministry shook of their Synth Wave roots in favor of EBM (even collaborating with Front 242‘s Richard23, as Revolting Cocks), and Skinny Puppy started to get harder gradually, integrating influences from steel-bathed and ripped Europeans to create some serious club hits (not to mention the influence of drugs which eventually ended the band for the first time in 1995, after Dwayne Goettel‘s death).
+As EBM slowly moved over to the US and Canada and influenced some electronic musicians to body a bit harder than they did before, acts as Ministry shook of their Synth Wave roots in favor of EBM (even collaborating with Front 242‘s Richard23, as Revolting Cocks), and Skinny Puppy started to get harder gradually, integrating influences from steel-bathed and ripped Europeans to create some serious club hits (not to mention the influence of drugs which eventually ended the band for the first time in 1995, after Dwayne Goettel‘s death).
 Not just that they created a good quantity of amazing albums, they also broadened EBM’s stylistic range, and that is actually very important, as much as Front Line Assembly.

 Cat Rapes Dog – Schizophrenia [KK Recordings, 1989]

-Sweden is, these days, one of the key players in the EBM biz, and the swedes started to contribute massively with Cat Rapes Dog, Pouppée Fabrikk or Scapa Flow at the end of EBM’s formative phase.
-Certainly there is something in the water that makes mechanized beats such a huge thing in Scandinavia—I do not complain, as long as the stream of great releases doesn’t end.
+Sweden is, these days, one of the key players in the EBM biz, and the swedes started to contribute massively with Cat Rapes Dog, Pouppée Fabrikk, or Scapa Flow at the end of EBM’s formative phase.
+Certainly, there is something in the water that makes mechanized beats such a huge thing in Scandinavia—I do not complain, as long as the stream of great releases doesn’t end.
 Cat Rapes Dog’s Maximum Overdrive is a masterpiece in brutal minimalism and influenced a good deal of bands, e.g. the Belgian EBM revivalists Ionic Vision, who even exceeded CRD’s sheer guttural brutality at some points.
 Unsurprisingly, they appeared to be massive Motörhead fans.
 If Front 242 are EBM’s Iron Maiden, Cat Rapes Dog is EBM’s Motörhead, for sure.
 Utterly bastard groovy.

 Front Line Assembly – Iceolate [Wax Trax!, 1990]

-More openly referencing to Europe, Bill Leeb‘s Front Line Assembly is a follow-up project of his activities with Skinny Puppy.
-Leaving the band in 1986 to materialize his own idea of electronic music, he formed FLA with Rhys Fulber and Michael Balch and the first efforts made massive call backs to Front 242.
+More openly referencing Europe, Bill Leeb‘s Front Line Assembly is a follow-up project of his activities with Skinny Puppy.
+Leaving the band in 1986 to materialize his own idea of electronic music, he formed FLA with Rhys Fulber and Michael Balch, and the first efforts made massive callbacks to Front 242.
 Eventually moving on to more Metal-influenced music, contributing largely to the crossover of Industrial and Guitar music with 1994’s Millennium or the follow-up Hard Wired—albums standing next to Nine Inch Nails‘ debut album and Ministry‘s Psalm 69 in its importance.
 But also when they were an EBM band, they were, and still are, just great.

 The Klinik – Black Leather [Antler-Subway, 1990]